 It is essential that you are honest with yourself about how you are feeling.
 You may be at risk for depression and/or relapse.
 What’s important is that you continue to find the help you need.

 No one except you knows how you are feeling.
 Even if someone has experienced withdrawal before, their reaction is likely to be different from yours.

 Know that you aren’t alone.
 Demand the help you deserve.
-Visit our blog for more articles about addiction and recovery.
+Speak with one of our online Suboxone doctors for more specific help.

 We also offer the following online medical services: